canada-ca/blogue-canada-ca-blog/en/research-summaries/wayfinding-on-canada-ca.md

   </div>
 </div>
 <p>We also created a new layered theme page template that could be accessed through both the breadcrumbs and the footer.</p>
 <p>The layered theme template has a navigation bar on the left and a Most requested band on top.
-Topics for the theme below the Most requested band.</p>
+Topics for the theme are below the Most requested band.</p>
 <h3>New contextual Sign in button</h3>
 <p>Users commonly expect to find a Sign in button at the top right of the page.
 This is standard across many websites.
 It’s become a web convention.
 We added one to support this top task.</p>
 <div class="row">